Mon-Ouie/mon-ouie.github.com/.code/content/posts/debugger.md

 -------------------

 Breaking when you already have a method object is easy.
-However, when you do not have a such object — because the method isn't defined yet — it is not as easy to do.
+However, when you do not have such an object — because the method isn't defined yet — it is not as easy to do.
 Still, it is not hard. :)

 Since the method isn't defined, you need to check if it has been defined